 Children are more likely to have fever within 48 hours if they receive other vaccines at the same time, and also after the second dose.

 Poliomyelitis is commonly known as polio.
-The disease is caused a virus called poliovirus and can lead to paralyzing nerve damage, which can be fatal.
+The disease is caused by a virus called poliovirus and can lead to paralyzing nerve damage, which can be fatal or lead to lifetime disability.
 Polio was a major killer of children in the early 20th century.
 Vaccination programs have eliminated the disease in most parts of the world.
 But cases still occur in certain parts of Asia and Africa.
 Vaccination is still recommended because there is still a risk of acquiring polio through international travel.

 Poliomyelitis is a communicable disease caused by viral infection and occurs through direct contact with infected secretions.
 Polio is found worldwide, but immunization has reduced the incidence.
 Clinical polio affects the central nervous system (brain and spinal cord).
 Disability is more common than death.

 The polio vaccine is made from inactivated poliovirus.
 For this reason the vaccine is called IPV for short.
 IPV is given as an injection.
-The oral polio vaccine is no longer used in the U.S.
+The oral polio vaccine is no longer used in the United States.